 Below are some of the many problems that we faced after the launch.
 And -what we did to rectify it.

-So clearly we had to do something on the Intro screen first, which had the maximum drop off.
+So clearly, we had to do something on the Intro screen first, which had the maximum drop-off.

 What we did:

 Initially, we changed the copy of the intro screen and did A/B testing.
-The idea was to try few different approach on how we communicate about Simpl and see which performs better.
+The idea was to try a few different approaches to communicate about Simpl and see which performs better.

 This reduced the number of steps of Onboarding from 3 steps to 2 steps.
-Which resulted in improved conversions.
+Which resulted in notably improved conversions.